Skip to main content

 What is the Importance of Health Education?

 Health education is important in a variety of ways.
-Chronic health conditions - those lasting a year or more and requiring online care - are the leading cause of death in the United States.
-They're also a leading cause of the country’s annual $3.5 trillion in healthcare costs, according to the Centers for Disease Control and Prevention (CDC).
+Chronic health conditions — those lasting a year or more and requiring online care — are the leading cause of death in the United States.
+They're also a leading cause of the country’s $4.9 trillion in annual healthcare costs, according to the Centers for Disease Control and Prevention (CDC).
 According to the CDC, many conditions, including heart disease, cancer and diabetes, can be heavily influenced by personal behaviors, including:

 • Excessive alcohol consumption